patiernom/todo/README.md

     - Run Storybook locally during development; export a static build for review or CI previews.
     - Use stories to validate states, edge cases, and accessibility.
 - UI testing approaches
-    - Component tests using the same stories for deterministic rendering and interactions.
+    - Component tests use the same stories for deterministic rendering and interactions.
     - Optional end-to-end UI tests can target the running app in a real browser (e.g., using a browser automation tool) if desired.
 - How to run
     - See [frontend/README.md](./frontend/README.md) for Storybook and app testing commands, environment notes, and best practices.